Information for Developers

 1.2.1 One of the primary features of the CSCS smartcard is that it is a multi-purpose card that can be used for secondary applications such as access control and storing details of in-house training.
 To keep the options for secondary applications as broad as possible, CSCS smartcards have two different types of smart capability: firstly they are Java smartcards that can utilise Java applets for the management and manipulation of data; secondly they are MIFARE smartcards compatible with most MIFARE readers such as those used in access control systems.
 Third parties may use these technologies as follows:

 184.108.40.206 Use of MIFARE sectors

-220.127.116.11.1 MIFARE sector 0 on the CSCS card contains information about the cardholder in a form that is publically readable.
-Qualifications are stored as codes.
-There is a dynamic look up table for the codes, which can be accessed through an API.
-Instructions for accessing the API are in the CSCS Database API Specification.
-Owing to the limited space available, only a subset of the qualifications can be stored on a card.
+220.127.116.11.1 MIFARE sector 0 on the CSCS card contains basic information about the cardholder in a form that is publicly readable.
 The cardholder’s photograph is not included in the MIFARE data.
 Please note, there is no data in the MIFARE sector when the card is first issued; the data is added the first time it is read online.

 126.96.36.199 Use of Java Applets

 188.8.131.52.1 A Javacard Applet is a small Java Application designed specifically for the Javacard platform.
 Such Applets usually provide persistent secure storage for a limited amount of data which can be updated at any time.